htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 4. PowerMatcher

-5. ISO-NE wholesale market
+5. ISO-managed wholesale power market

-The file TESAgent.py inlcudes four classes that are shown in Figure 8:
+The file TESAgent.py includes the following four classes, as shown in Figure 8:

 1. Class HVAC